AlbertoTalavan/TS_RWbootcamp_2020/Week04/Compatibility_Readme.md

   extension MyGameModel { //this is a random name, not the original one

       func testTN(_ password: String) -> Int? {
-         if password == "just for testing purposes " {       //i a write the correct String then we perform the real functionlait return howManyTopics
+         if password == "just for testing purposes " {       //i a write the correct String then we perform the real return howManyTopics                             // functionality
          }
          return nil
       }

-    func sp(_ password: String, _ p: Person) {            //this password: String parameter is used, later, as a filter if password == "just for testing purposes " {    //if the specific String is given, we perform the real functionality resetPerson(who: person1)
+    func sp(_ password: String, _ p: Person) {            //this password: String parameter is used, later, as a if password == "just for testing purposes " {    // filter if the specific String is given, we perform resetPerson(who: person1)                     // the real functionality
             person1 = p
-         }                                                //if NOT ... nothing changes inside the normal working of the model }
+         }                                                //if NOT ... the method does nothing }

 #endif